Our Vacancies

 Personal Profile

-- Good knowledge of practical Chemistry or Physics up to and including A-Level;
+- Good knowledge of practical Chemistry or Physics;

 - Relevant experience of laboratory work and knowledge of associated H&S procedures;